Dominexis/Project-Run-2/README.md

 Use `/trigger plot` to teleport between the lobby minimap and the plots.

 Use `/trigger relative` to get your relative coordinates to the plot's origin.

+# Player motion system
+You can apply motion to the player using scoreboards through the player launch functions from the Nexus.
+This is the closest we have to a true `/motion` command until Mojang actually adds it.

+`/function pr:player/launch/apply/vector`: Assign these fakeplayer scores, which represent a motion vector scaled up 1000 times:
+- `#entity_mot_x pr.value`
+- `#entity_mot_x pr.value`
+- `#entity_mot_x pr.value`
+Then run the function as the player to apply motion to them.

+`/function pr:player/launch/apply/gimbal`: Assign these fakeplayer scores, which represent angles scaled up 10 times and a magnitude scalar scaled up 1000 times:
+- `#entity_yaw pr.value`
+- `#entity_pitch pr.value`
+- `#entity_mot pr.value`
+Then run the function as the player to apply motion to them.

 # Moving plots between zones
 On the server, everyone is building in the temp build zone (65536 blocks to the east of 0,0).
 Once the plots are done, they will be moved to the main build zone at 0,0.
 The functions `/function pr:plot/move/to_main` and `/function pr:plot/move/to_temp` can be used to move plots between the zones.